 Arts, Sciences and Engineering at the University of Rochester provides accommodation for its graduate students for the birth or adoption of children, as outlined in this policy.

 While students will continue to be fully funded off any existing funding sources (e.g., fellowship, assistantship) during the leave period, students will be excused from regular teaching or research duties†.
-However, it is the student’s professional responsibility to work with her/his advisor or faculty member to prepare for the absence in advance of the leave.
-This includes reviewing the status and continuation of research projects, adequately preparing those who will assume teaching responsibilities during the student’s absence, and arranging for a smooth transition in any other responsibilities.
+However, it is the student’s professional responsibility to work with her/his advisor or faculty member to prepare for the absence in advance of the leave including:

-Eligible graduate students are required to notify their Advisor and school Dean of Graduate Studies of the date of their intended time away at least 60 days prior (when possible) to the expected date of childbirth or adoption, using the Parental Leave Request Form.
+Eligible graduate students are required to notify their advisor and school Ddan of graduate studies of the date of their intended time away at least 60 days prior (when possible) to the expected date of childbirth or adoption, using the Parental Leave Request Form.
 While applications for parental leave are required, the benefit is automatic.

-If extended time is needed beyond the 8 weeks leave, written approval for an unpaid Leave of Absence must be requested, and approval obtained from the student’s Advisor, Program Director, and the school’s Dean of Graduate Studies.
-Note that individual fellowships, such as the NSF Graduate Fellowships, may require sponsor approval for extended leaves of absence.
+If extended time is needed beyond the eight weeks leave, written approval for an unpaid Leave of Absence must be requested, and approval obtained from the student’s advisor, program director, and the school’s dean of graduate studies.
+Note that individual fellowships, such as the NSF graduate fellowships, may require sponsor approval for extended leaves of absence.
 Specific guidelines should be consulted.

 * These guidelines are consistent with the NIH Grants Policy Statement – parental leave (10/10).
 For those on NIH training grants, the use of parental leave must be approved by the Training Grant PD/PI.